algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 - The application is available on Android and Windows
 - The login is required to access to the application
 - To create an account, the user must fill the form contain the mail address, the user name, the password, and can start to edit his profile(not mandatory at this point)
-- The user can access to tthe setting page to edit his profile, logout and delete his account
+- The user can access to the setting page to edit his profile, logout and delete his account